Xerxes1138/X-Ray-PBR/README.md

-# X-Ray 1.0 PBR
+# X-Ray PBR

-An attempt at converting X-Ray 1.0 to PBR.
+An attempt at converting X-Ray 1.0 engine (SoC) to PBR.

 # FEATURES
 * SSAO (Crytek)